David-Mamardashvili/David-Mamardashvili/README.md

 • I like to create something new or improve the old, bringing it to a full-fledged high-quality product that you can enjoy using.
 • I strive to improve my skills and expand my experience.
 • I want to find a team with whom I can create something that benefits people together.
 • I'm actively looking for a job right now.
-Here is my resume.

 Languages and Tools